Bonsai care in winter is a serious concern. All container plants need special consideration during winter - bonsai are no exception.

-I have discovered many good articles on the subject and my suggested reading is Harry Harrington's excellent article on:
+I have discovered many good articles on the subject and my suggested reading is Harry Harrington's excellent article on Bonsai Care in Winter

 Harry is a well know British bonsai artist.
-Above are some of his bonsai under the snow in England.
+These are silhouettes of some of his bonsai under the snow in England.

 Are you growing tropical bonsai plants outside of a warm climate?

-When there is a "light frost" warning, the plant blankets mentioned below may work for you.
+When there is a "light frost" warning, the plant blankets (as mentioned below) may work for you.
 If it is late in the season, it may be a little too risky.